From Walter White To LBJ, Bryan Cranston Is A Master Of Transformation

 (SOUNDBITE OF ARCHIVED BROADCAST)

-GROSS: Oh, absolutely.
-Fans of "Breaking Bad" like me really miss Walter White, your character.
-So I want to play what I think is one of the just best scenes (laughter) from...
+GROSS: So I want to play what I think is one of the just best scenes (laughing)...

 CRANSTON: Well, you know, horrible to one man is necessary to another.